Why Sports Analytics is Essential for Victory Today

 Even though analytics is revolutionizing sports, it encounters various challenges.

 It is said that analytics cannot capture certain elements, such as players fooling the opponent, players yelling, and players diving in the field.
-They contend that such incidents can be captured and recorded by people.

 Text analytics models are used to document such things and convert such unstructured data into a standard structured format with columns and rows for processing.